 The Ohio Penitentiary is before you.

 A prison whose history is replete with as much that is thrilling and romantic as anything that can be found in the pages of The Count of Monte Cristo or the History of the Bastille.Warden B.F.
 Dyer

 Columbus Hollow Ware is easy to recognize.
-However, the company’s, The Favorite brand is sometimes incorrectly identified as ironware from the Favorite Stove and Range Company.
+However, The Favorite brand is sometimes incorrectly identified as ironware from the Favorite Stove and Range Company.

 So, how can you identify Columbus Hollow Ware?

-Check the back of your pan for the words “The Favorite” And if has THE FAVORITE logo then you have a piece of cast iron from the Columbus Hollow Ware Co.
-On skillets, the logo is located at the 12 o’clock position.
+Check the back of your pan for the words “The Favorite.”
+If it does, then you have a piece of cast iron from the Columbus Hollow Ware Co.
+On skillets, the logo is at the 12 o’clock position.
 And the lettering is all in capitals.

-On the other hand, if your pan has “Favorite Pique Ware” or “Favorite Cook Ware” on the back it’s from a different foundry.
-And made by either, Favorite Stove and Range or Chicago Hardware Foundry Co.
+On the other hand, if your pan has “Favorite Pique Ware” or “Favorite Cook Ware,” it’s from a different foundry.
+And it’s ironware from either, Favorite Stove and Range or Chicago Hardware Foundry Co.

-You can click the link if you want to compare logos or learn more about vintage cast iron cookware from these foundries.
+You can click the link to compare logos or learn more about vintage cast iron cookware from these foundries.

 Is The Favorite cast-iron brand collectible?

-The antique cast-iron brand THE FAVORITE by Columbus Hollow Ware has everything collectors and enthusiasts are looking for.
+The antique cast-iron brand THE FAVORITE by Columbus Hollow Ware has everything collectors and enthusiasts are looking to collect.
 These include: